 - live in the UK for long periods of time through frequent visits

 - marry or register a civil partnership, or give notice of marriage or civil partnership.
 You’ll need a Marriage Visitor visa instead

-Read the guidance for more information about what you can and can’t do with a Standard Visitor visa.
+Read the guidance for more information about what you can and cannot do with a Standard Visitor visa.

 How long you can stay

 You can usually stay in the UK for up to 6 months (£95 fee).

 You might be able to stay for longer if: